ChangHwah/JWORGWOL/README.md

 # JWORGWOL
- A repository for Jehovah's Witnesses to search anything on jw.org or wol.jw.org.
+ A repository for JWs to search anything on jw.org or wol.jw.org.